ow2-proactive/proactive-python-client/README.md

 ## Quickstart Example

-This simple example demonstrates connecting to a ProActive server, creating a job, adding a Python task, and submitting the job:
+This simple example demonstrates how to connect to a ProActive server, create a job, add a Python task, and submit the job:

 ```python
 import getpass